Panda Ambassador

 In this video, you’ll get an orientation to the Panda Ambassador Toolkit, your one-stop site for everything you’ll need to be a successful Panda Ambassador.
 You’ll learn where to find inspiration for your project ideas and lots of resources to execute them.
 The video also provides helpful information for getting connected to the Panda Ambassador online community in Mobilize.

-When you signed the Panda Ambassador agreement to join the program, you agreed to participate in at least four WWF-approved activities.
-What those activities are is largely up to you!
-There are many options, and you're also free to come up with your own ideas for projects.
+Approved projects and participation are the primary ways Panda Ambassadors help carry out WWF’s mission in their communities and contribute to protecting the planet.
+What those projects are is largely up to you!
+We have a long list of options, but you’re free to come up with your own ideas too.
 You can take this short quiz to help you figure out what projects are right for you.
-For a first-year Panda Ambassador, an activity list could look something like this:
+Here's an example of what your first year as a Panda Ambassador could look like.

 1. Recruit 10 people to sign up for WWF’s Action Center